 Construction managers plan, coordinate, budget, and supervise construction projects.
 They’re responsible for preparing timetables and schedules; working with supervisors, clients, and subcontractors; complying with legal requirements and regulations; and ensuring the successful completion of construction projects.

 The average annual salary for construction managers in Maryland is $107,700, higher than the national median pay, and employment in this field is projected to grow 11 percent by 2026, according to the U.S. Department of Labor.
 With this growth, newly trained construction managers will be needed to handle the increased workload.
 Positions will also be in demand as current workers retire or transfer to other positions.

 Interested construction management professionals or those who are currently employed by a licensed construction company can now enroll in HCC’s Construction Management Apprenticeship program.
 The college’s certificate program, on which the apprenticeship program is based, has been in effect since 2009.

 Students completing the apprenticeship program will earn 34 credits and be well-positioned to pursue an associate degree and transfer to a four-year university.
-They will also have a portfolio demonstrating competencies with skills such as construction safety, field surveying, blueprint reading, material testing, and project closeout.
-Students will also be eligible to take the Construction Manager-in-Training (CMIT) certification exam.
+They will compile a portfolio demonstrating competencies with skills such as construction safety, field surveying, blueprint reading, material testing, and project closeout.
+Students will be eligible to take the Construction Manager-in-Training (CMIT) certification exam.